SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us023/Readme.md

-# US008 - Overhauling of vehicles
+# US0023 -  Assign a Team to an entry in the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)